 Research@Honors provides resources for successful undergraduate research projects.
 Through workshops, lectures and special seminars students learn how to:

-- Explore a potential research topics
+- Explore potential research topics

 - Define research problems